bsandrow/tmux.sh/README.md

 [1] Note that the functionality is all built into tmux.
 This script just exposes it in a more user-friendly fashion.

 [2] GNU screen's archicture is setup so that each 'screen session' is a completely separate process.
 In terms of the tmux architecture, it would be like having a new server with a single session for every collection of windows.

-## Usage

-Usage is meant to be brain-dead simple.
-Just run `tmux.sh` with a session name:

-    $ tmux.sh my-session

-Running it a second time from a second terminal will create a session grouped with my-session, and connect to that session.

-The session names (other than the initial session) all follow the pattern:
-`SESSION_NAME-##`.
-If you try to connect an additional client, any sessions matching this pattern will be 'reclaimed' if there are currently no clients attached to them.

-## Customization

-This is pretty easy to customize.
-If you have a specific session that you want to be setup initially, just modify the create_base_session function to setup your customizations (e.g. create windows, rename them, lauch processes, etc) and leave the rest alone.
-You may want to just rename `tmux.sh` to something else with a better name, but that's about it.

 ## References